tlienart/Xranklin.jl/docs/extras/plots.md

 ### PlotlyJS with GA

 It doesn't require anything specific in your GA.
-Make sure the Javascript library is in your `/libs/` though, along with the PlotlyJS package in your environment.
+Make sure the Javascript library is in your `/libs/` though, along with the PlotlyJS package in the site environment.

 ## Gaston.jl